 Additionally, look for scalable infrastructure that hosts the power, cooling and technical space modules for an IT facility; for instance, we speak in a previous blog about a pod-based design which is typically 20% faster to deploy.

 4. OPEX Management

-Negotiating a service management contract with a single supplier can not only reduce the cost of maintenance, but also increase the reliability of the data centre solution.
+Negotiating a service management contract with a single supplier can not only reduce the cost of maintenance, but also increase the reliability of the data center solution.
 This is important because the majority of outages are still caused by human error.

 Professionals who are more familiar with the layout of the site and the equipment it houses are less prone to make mistakes.
-Today the use of cloud-based, AI-enhanced management software is helping facility managers ensure the reliability of data centre services by anticipating the requirement for maintenance and upgrades of infrastructure.
+Today the use of cloud-based, AI-enhanced management software is helping facility managers ensure the reliability of data center services by anticipating the requirement for maintenance and upgrades of infrastructure.

 This not only helps reduce the instances of unforeseen downtime, but also aids in ensuring the correct parts are available for service routines to avoid a potential emergency becoming a disaster.

-As tenants’ appetite for data centre capacity continues to grow in Europe and worldwide, colocation providers should assess and rationalise the number of vendors they work with, even consider a single source that adopts best practices to drive a faster time to market.
+As tenants’ appetite for data center capacity continues to grow in Europe and worldwide, colocation providers should assess and rationalise the number of vendors they work with, even consider a single source that adopts best practices to drive a faster time to market.